k0rdent/docs/docs/admin-backup-and-restore.md

 ## Scheduled Management Backups

-Backups should be scheduled on a regular basis, depending on how often your k0rdent cluster undergoes changes.
+Backups should be run on a schedule consistent with the policy requirements of the environment, eg, "daily" for a production environment, "weekly" for a testing environment.

 ### Preparation

 > NOTE: The following instructions are tailored for AWS.
 Please adapt them to your chosen platform and storage.

-Before you create a manual one-off or scheduled backup, you need to perform some preparatory steps:
+Before you create a manual one-off or scheduled backup, review the steps below and update your configuration accordingly:

-1. Verify whether the [storage option](https://velero.io/docs/v1.15/supported-providers/) you plan to use is supported.
-If not supported by Velero, please consider using an alternative [storage option](https://velero.io/docs/v1.15/supported-providers/).

-2. Verify whether the `velero` plugins have been installed as suggested in [Velero installation](#velero-installation).
+1. Verify whether the `velero` plugins have been installed as suggested in [Velero installation](#velero-installation).
 If the `velero` plugins with the desired [storage option](https://velero.io/docs/v1.15/supported-providers/) is already configured, please skip the next step.

-3. If `velero` plugins is not already been installed in your k0rdent cluster, obtain the kcm management yaml file:
+1. If no `velero` plugins have yet been installed in your k0rdent cluster, obtain the kcm management yaml file:

   ```sh
   kubectl get management kcm -n kcm-system -o yaml > management.yaml